 Management

 Corporate social responsibility (CSR) ties businesses to communities and helps them stay relevant to their customers and society.
-While larger businesses will cover CSR and Corporate Governance (CG), startups and smaller players may not.
-Therefore, this article examines how SME owners and managers can capitalize on good corporate social responsibility in 2023.
+While larger companies will cover CSR and Corporate Governance (CG), startups and smaller players may not.
+Therefore, this article examines how SME owners and managers can capitalize on good CSR in 2024.

 What is Corporate Social Responsibility?

-The idea behind CSR is that businesses have a responsibility not just to their shareholders but also to the communities in which they operate and the world at large.
+The idea behind CSR is that businesses are responsible not just to their shareholders but also to the communities in which they operate and the world.
 Its mission statement and strategic plan show an organization’s commitment to Corporate Social Responsibility.
-In order for a company to achieve this, it must align its values, vision, strategy and activities with principles of social responsibility.
+For a company to achieve this, it must align its values, vision, strategy, and activities with principles of social responsibility.
 This article explores these concepts and explains how they can be implemented inside an organization.

 What Is Corporate Governance (CG)?

-Without corporate governance, rogue decisions and activities can go unnoticed and illegal activities like fraud and embezzlement.
+Without corporate governance, rogue decisions and activities and illegal activities like fraud and embezzlement can go unnoticed.
 Good corporate governance can also be the leading force in settling investor and management disagreements, plus scandals, liabilities, and what to do when a company’s performance is dire.

 Why Practice Corporate Social Responsibility?

-The greatest benefit of practicing Corporate Social Responsibility is that it makes sense for a business to seek ways to help society and the environment.
-After all, these are the environments where businesses operate and flourish.
+The most significant benefit of practising Corporate Social Responsibility is that it makes sense for a business to seek ways to help society and the environment.
+After all, these are the environments where companies operate and flourish.

 Higher Brand Equity

-There are also financial benefits to companies that practice social responsibility.
-For example, socially responsible brands will often have higher brand equity than those that are not.
-Customers are likelier to purchase products from companies contributing to the greater good.
+Companies that practice social responsibility also enjoy financial benefits.
+For example, socially responsible brands often have higher brand equity than those that do not.
+Customers are likelier to purchase products from companies that contribute to the greater good.
 They may be more willing to pay a higher price because they appreciate the company’s social impact.

 Attract Top Talent